samelogic/docs/docs/references/sdks/web/reference/samelogic-js.triggerevents.md

 ## TriggerEvents type

 The different trigger events that are supported.
-The type is dependent on the [TriggerEventProps.event](./samelogic-js.triggereventprops.event.md) property.
+The properties of this object is dependent on the [TriggerEventProps.event](./samelogic-js.triggereventprops.event.md) property.

 <b>Signature:</b>